harmonyideas/python-scripts/learning-python/README.md

-deckofcards.py | Class for deck of cards fbi-crime-stats.py   | Plot graph using MatPlotLib and FBI crime stats CSV file population-by-country | Plot graph using MatPlotLib and population stats CSV file profit-loss-analysis.py | Plot a simple profit and loss analysis graph bubblesort.py  | Simple bubble sort example bubblesort_short.py  | Simple example of a bubble sort using the short method
+deckofcards.py | Class for deck of cards fbi-crime-stats.py   | Plot graph using MatPlotLib and FBI crime stats CSV file population-by-country | Plot graph using MatPlotLib and population stats CSV file profit-loss-analysis.py | Plot a simple profit and loss analysis graph using MatPlotLib bubblesort.py  | Simple bubble sort example bubblesort_short.py  | Simple example of a bubble sort using the short method
 bubblesortanimation.py  | Dynamic animation of a bubble sort algorithm using matplotlib and bar graph.